apache/apisix/docs/en/latest/plugins/basic-auth.md

 | username | string | True     | Unique username for a Consumer.
 If multiple Consumers use the same `username`, a request matching exception is raised. |
 | password | string | True     | Password of the user.                                                                                                  |

-NOTE: The schema for `password` also defines `encrypted = true`, which means that the field will be stored encrypted in etcd.
+NOTE: `encrypt_fields = {"password"}` is also defined in the schema, which means that the field will be stored encrypted in etcd.
 See [encrypted storage fields](../plugin-develop.md#encrypted-storage-fields).

 For Route: